Learn More and ApplyJournalism (MA)

 Outside Electives

-Optional Latino Media & Communication Concentration
+Optional Latino Media and Communication Concentration

 The graduate concentration in Latino Media & Communication is comprised of at least three graduate courses drawn from the areas of advertising, journalism, media and cinema studies, multicultural communication, organizational communication and public relations.
 Graduate students in any of the College of Communication Master of Arts programs can elect to complete the Latino Media & Communication concentration.
 Students may need to use outside electives to complete this concentration.